 The Elementary section includes works by Purcell, Petzold, Bertini, Tchaikovsky, Elgar (an arrangement of Salut d’Amour), a latin number by John Kember and Elena Cobb’s improvisation piece, Super Duck.
 Whilst the Late Elementary portion features Clarke, W.A.
 Mozart, Schumann, Gurlitt, a study by Schytte, a Scott Jopin arrangement and a rock piece by Tim Richards.
 In the Early Intermediate section you can expect to find works by J.S.
 Bach, Gounod, Chopin, a study by Lemoine, The Sailor’s Hornpipe (an arrangement), a ragtime piece by John Kember, and a blues number by Mike Readdy.
 And the final collection, Intermediate, offers Clementi, Burgmuller, Satie, a study by Czerny, an arrangement of Mozart’s A Little Night Music, a rock piece by Jurgen Moser and a minimalist inspired Contemporary piece (Karma from Digressions) by myself.

-I’ve included the scale and arpeggio of each key (where appropriate), and warm-up exercises, tailored to certain pieces.
-There are a myriad of practice ideas, and different methods of breaking pieces down, resembling them with ease and with greater understanding.
-Each piece contains fingering, dynamic suggestions and (where necessary) some pedalling.
+I’ve included the scale and arpeggio of each key, where appropriate, and warm-up exercises, tailored to certain pieces.
+There are a myriad of practice ideas, and different methods of breaking pieces down, re-assembling them with ease and with greater understanding.
+Each piece contains fingering, dynamic suggestions and, where necessary, some pedalling.
 Although you may choose to ignore this and add your own.

 All the information provided for every piece is transferable to an infinite number of piano works, therefore building solid practical methods for tackling different styles and genres.

-This book could be used by a plethora of students; adults returning to this pursuit (it could be useful for study on your own or whilst learning with a teacher), teenagers (or anyone of any age!) who fancy a progressive course with a variety of music (it could be used alongside piano exam preparation too), and piano teachers may find it a beneficial selection of repertoire to use with adult students in particular (several piano teaching friends have already started using Book 1 for this purpose).
+This book could be used by a plethora of students; adults returning to this pursuit, it could be useful for study on your own or whilst learning with a teacher, teenagers, or anyone of any age, who fancies a progressive course with a variety of music, and it could be used alongside piano exam preparation too.
+Piano teachers may find it a beneficial selection of repertoire to use with adult students in particular.

-The pages are well laid out (see above) and are designed with ‘Tips’ and ‘technique’ box-outs (the books are published by one of the world’s leading music publishing houses, Schott), and I hope it’s an easy to use course, inspiring pianists to rekindle their love for the piano.
+The pages are well laid out (see above) and are designed with ‘tips’ and ‘technique’ box-outs; the books are published by one of the world’s leading music publishing houses, Schott.
+I hope it’s an easy to use course, inspiring pianists to rekindle their love for the piano.

-You can find out more here, watch my taster videos by clicking on the links below, and order your copy from many outlets worldwide, including:
+You can order your copy from many outlets worldwide, including: